muhilvannan/ec2-appserver-config/readme.md

 This repo is a collection of configuration scripts to add user and setup a virtual hosts in a Amazon Linux Instance

 ###Notes###
+* The user data scripts should be helpful for initial ec2 server role configuration.
+Either supply them when building the instance or execute them after building the default instance
 * Clone this repo with sudo to home directory of default ec2-user
 * Check if there is execute permission
 * Need to execute this as root.
 For security reasons execute with a user who is not root with sudo command